 4. Make the most from your environment

 If there is an opportunity for hiking, skydiving, or other adventurous activity, grab them.
-If you are not such an adventure junkie, you can still have a lot of activities that will give you a good workout.
+If you are not such an adventure junkie, you can still have a lot of fun that will give you a good workout.
 Consider using Google maps to learn about your current location and what you can do.
 The front desk is also an excellent place to gather useful information.

 5. Your diet counts